heetch/sqalx/README.md

 # sqalx

-sqalx (pronounced 'scale-x') is a library that allows to seamlessly create nested transactions and to avoid thinking about whether or not a function is called within a transaction.
+sqalx (pronounced 'scale-x') is a library built on top of [sqlx](https://github.com/jmoiron/sqlx) that allows to seamlessly create nested transactions and to avoid thinking about whether or not a function is called within a transaction.
 With sqalx you can easily create reusable and composable functions that can be called within or out of transactions and that can create transactions themselves.

-It is built on top of [sqlx](https://github.com/jmoiron/sqlx) and currently supports only PostgreSQL.

 ## Getting started